top of page

 Jordan Pratko

-Jordan was inducted into the National Honor Society for Dance Arts and serves as the Graduate Chair of the National Dance Education Organization Student Organization at Mason Gross School of the Arts.
-While at Rutgers University, she has been awarded the Mastrobuono EdM Dance Education Excellence Award Scholarship, the Mastrobuono Distinguished EdM Dance Education Student Scholarship and the Nancy Higginson Dorr Award.
+Jordan Pratko is an Ed.M. graduate in Dance Education with a K-12 teaching certification from the Graduate School of Education, Rutgers University.
+While at Rutgers, Jordan was awarded the Mastrobuono EdM Dance Education Excellence Award Scholarship, the Mastrobuono Distinguished EdM Dance Education Student Scholarship, and the Nancy Higginson Dorr Award.

-In May 2019, Jordan graduated summa cum laude with her B.F.A in Dance Performance from Mason Gross School of the Arts, Rutgers University.
-While at Mason Gross, Jordan has performed the works of Ani Javian, John Evans, Cleo Mack and Blair Ritchie.
-Currently, Jordan performs with company 78moves and has appeared in various venues across New York and New Jersey.
+In May 2019, Jordan graduated summa cum laude with her B.F.A. in Dance Performance from Mason Gross School of the Arts.
+While at Mason Gross, Jordan performed the works of Ani Javian, John Evans, Cleo Mack and Blair Ritchie.
+Currently, she is a company dancer for Rock Dance Collective (RDC) and has appeared in various venues across New York and New Jersey.
 Her original choreography has been performed at the Loree Dance Theater and Victoria J. Mastrobuono Theater in New Brunswick, NJ and the Ailey Citigroup Theater in New York City.
-Jordan is a 200-Hour Registered Vinyasa Yoga Teacher through the Om Factory in New York City under the instruction of Blair Ritchie and Taryn Vander Hoop.
-Jordan is a native of Bayonne, NJ and attended High Tech High School in North Bergen, NJ.
+Jordan is a 200-Hour Registered Vinyasa Yoga Teacher through the Om Factory in NYC under the instruction of Blair Ritchie and Taryn Vander Hoop.

 Julia Shicatano